 What better place to kick off the program than in the heart of the vehicle itself?
 We’ll start off by learning about basic electricity, then move into operating a Digital Multimeter to measure voltage, volt drops, resistance, and amperage.
 From there, we’ll progress to the Starting and Charging systems and learn how to diagnose existing problems; explore engine fundamentals; walk through how the lubrication and cooling systems work in the engine; cover engine component inspections and repair; and prepare you to take the Snap-On Meter certification.
 Throughout this course, we’ll be using the latest versions of shop information, including All-Data, Shop-Key, and manufacturer service information systems.

-Learn how to use the proper tools to diagnose and fix a problem correctly… the first time!
-We stock our shop with the same up-to-date tools and diagnostic equipment you’ll find on the job.
-In this course, we’ll teach you how to perform detailed sensor diagnostics, as well as how to use lab scopes and scan tools to examine fuel and ignition systems, navigation systems, and more.
+Using the same tools and diagnostic equipment you’ll find on the job, you’ll perform detailed sensor diagnostics, plus use lab scopes and scan tools to diagnose fuel and ignition systems, electric and hybrid technology, and more.
 You’ll also get the opportunity to earn certifications on the tools you’ll be using for diagnostics throughout the Automotive program as a whole.